-Of the 87% of respondents to our survey that do use an internal communications calendar, 61% said they create one in a tool such as Excel, eight per cent had a special planning tool while 18% used another option.
+Of the 87% of respondents to our survey that do use an internal communication calendar, 61% said they create one in a tool such as Excel, eight per cent had a special planning tool while 18% used another option.

 Even if you’re already using an internal communications planning tool, you might not be getting all the possible benefits from one.

 Before you develop your internal communications content calendar, you should take into account the different resources you have available as well as overall organizational goals and objectives.
-As with all content it should not only be timely, but it should be relevant to the employees you send it to.
+As with all content, it should not only be timely, but it should be relevant to the employees you send it to.

 1. Identify different communication opportunities

 There will be a plethora of these already within your organization.
 Some of them you may already know off the top of your head, others you can gather by going through previous internal communications campaigns or by asking other teams within the organization.

 This includes things like: